Dante, Guido, Benito, Caterina, and Sylvester

 Dante Dusi was born in July 1925 in San Luis Obispo.
 This is Dante’s story but as you know, an Italian comes with and is always a part of his family.
 The family is the heart and soul of Dante Dusi.
 So, Dante’s story begins with his parents, Sylvester and Caterina Dusi, who emigrated to the United States from their villages, Ono Degno and Casto, in northern Italy in the early 20th Century.

 Sylvester arrived in the United States in 1907 to join his younger brother, Joe, working in the coal mines of Pittsburgh, Pennsylvania.
 Sylvester did not enjoy working underground and so set out for the West Coast.
-He worked in Eureka, California in the lumber industry in 1910, traveled south and arrived in San Luis Obispo County later that year to join two other brothers in the vineyards of Lorenzo Nerelli near York Mountain.
+In 1910 he worked in Eureka, California in the lumber industry, and then in 1917 moved to San Francisco.
+Finally in 1920, Sylvester and his youngest brother Dan moved to San Luis Obispo.
+They worked for Lorenzo Nerelli near York Mountain cutting wood.
 Sylvester was known for his work ethic and his intelligence.
 His talents ranged from skills with his hands, farming, planting vineyards and growing grapes, to operating businesses, hotels, restaurants, grocery stores, liquor stores and a wine production facility over the years.

 Sylvester was an entrepreneur, saving his earnings and buying his first hotel on Pine Street in Paso Robles on October 15, 1921.
 He renamed it, Hotel de Italia, and opened an Italian grocery and restaurant on the first floor.
 The rooms for guests were located on the second floor.